gr-grey/quartz/content/04-garden/Paradoxes.md

       While we are at it, there's another quote I like from Sapolsky:

       > The opposite of play is not work, it's depression.

+12. The less you talk about it, the more you have it.
+This applies to both shame and success.

 [^1]: The matter or free will is certainly debatable, but many people believe that.
 For example, [[Robert Sapolsky]] said, when it comes to free will, I don't think there's a single shred of it.